promised-ai/redpoll-website/content/blog/gamma.md

 ![MAGIC Pairplot](/img/gamma/magic-pairplot.png)

-From this brief peek into the features broken down by target class ('g' for gamma, 'h' for hadron), one can see significan distribution overlap, which means that gamma detection will not be too easy, and there _should_ be some uncertainty inherent in many predictions.
+From this brief peek into the features broken down by target class ('g' for gamma, 'h' for hadron), one can see significant distribution overlap, which means that gamma detection will not be too easy, and there _should_ be some uncertainty inherent in many predictions.
 Let's start by treating this as a typical binary classification problem.